compuphase/Bin2C/README.md

 This can then be used within your application, for example with SDL you would use SDL_RWops.
 The application can also be used in a very similar fashion to Qt's RC system.

+The purpose of the `--zero` option is that it allows you to embed a text file in a C program.
+Then, the generated array may be manipulated as a string (text files do not have zero bytes).
+In Linux and Unix-like operating systems, lines in a text files end with a "newline" (which is the LF character).
+In Microsoft Windows, lines end with CR-LF pairs.
+The CR characters are redundant in the generated array, in most cases.
+Therefore, you may have these stripped with the `--text` option.

+For binary formats, the alignment may be important.
+A C/C++ compiler makes sure that integers are aligned on a multiple of the integer size.
+Thus, a simple and portable way to ensure that the generated array is 32-bit aligned, is to dump the data as 32-bit integers.
+This is the purpose of the `--bits` option.
+Note that the multi-byte values are in Little Endian, so that the byte order is the same as for byte-sized fields.

+## Building Bin2C

 I haven't included a Makefile because the utility is SO simple, I don't think that one is needed.
 But for an example, compiling for GNU/Linux can be